1993 Canadian federal election: Legacy

-As no party other than the Liberals had a realistic chance of forming government after 1993, some commentators felt that Canada had moved to a dominant-party system.
-The opposition was divided between four parties.
-Many commentators thought it ironic that Her Majesty's Loyal Opposition consisted of a separatist party.
-Many considered the Reform Party the de facto opposition on issues that did not pertain to Quebec and national unity.
-Some political scientists felt that the new five-party parliament was an example of a multi-party system.
+In fact the Liberals were so strong in the 1990s that no party other than the Liberals had a realistic chance of forming government after 1993.
+Some commentators said that Canada had moved to a dominant-party system.
+The opposition to the Liberals in the House of Commons was divided between four parties.
+Many commentators said it was ironic that Her Majesty's Loyal Opposition consisted of a separatist party.
+The Liberals, along with several commentators, said they considered the Reform Party the de facto opposition on issues that did not pertain to Quebec and national unity.

+On the other hand, some political scientists said the new five-party parliament was an example of a multi-party system.
 The five parties were reduced to four when the PC Party and Canadian Alliance (successor to the Reform Party) merged in 2003.
-From 2004-2006, a Liberal minority government faced three opposition parties, the new Conservatives, NDP, and Bloc.
-In 2006, the Conservatives became the Government, the Liberals relegated to official opposition, while the NDP and Bloc retained a significant opposition presence.
+From 2004 to 2006, three opposition parties—the new Conservatives, NDP, and Bloc—faced the Liberal minority government.
+Then three opposition parties in the House of Commons faced a Conservative minority government from 2006 to 2008.

-The Progressive Conservatives never regained their former standing in Canadian politics.
-In December 1993, Kim Campbell resigned as Conservative leader and was replaced by Charest, the only surviving member of the previous Cabinet.
+After the Liberals' win in 1993, it was almost 20 years before the Progressive Conservatives regained power.
+These were bleak years for the party.
+In December 1993, Campbell resigned as Conservative leader and was replaced by Charest, the only surviving member of the previous Cabinet.
 Under Charest, they rebounded to 20 seats in 1997.
-Despite the brief comeback of former prime minister Joe Clark as leader in 1998, they were reduced to 12 seats mostly in the Atlantic provinces and Quebec, winning only two seats outside this region in the next two elections.
+Despite naming former prime minister Joe Clark as leader in 1998, the party was reduced to 12 seats in the 2000 election, mostly in the Atlantic provinces and Quebec.
+They would win only two seats west of Quebec in the next two elections, finally ascending to majority government in 2011 with Stephen Harper at the helm.

-The Reform Party became the Official Opposition in the 1997 election.
-Although Reform was now the major right-wing party in Canada, it was seen as too extreme by most Ontarians and thus had little chance of dislodging the Liberals.
-It was also hampered in Quebec because Manning could not speak French.
-In 2000, the party evolved into the Canadian Alliance, but even then won only two seats outside its Western Canadian base (both in Ontario).
+In 1997 election, the Reform Party replaced the Bloc as the Official Opposition.
+Although Reform was then the major right-wing party in Canada, most Ontarians saw it as too extreme and it had little chance of dislodging the Liberals.
+Its chances were also hampered in Quebec because Manning could not speak French.
+In 2000, the party evolved into the Canadian Alliance but even then won only two seats outside its Western Canadian base (both in Ontario).

 In 2003, the Canadian Alliance under Stephen Harper and the Progressive Conservatives under Peter MacKay merged, creating the Conservative Party of Canada.
-The new party, led by Harper, was able to reduce the Liberals to a minority government in 2004 by capitalizing on the sponsorship scandal.
-It then formed its first government, a minority, in early 2006 with Harper as prime minister, just over two years after the merger.
-Key to its victory was being able to make inroads into the eastern part of Canada.
-In the 2008 election, the Conservatives won a stronger minority government before winning a majority in 2011.
-However, they were defeated in 2015 by the Liberals.
+The new party, led by Harper, reduced the Liberals to a minority government in 2004 by capitalizing on the sponsorship scandal.
+It then formed its first government, a minority, in early 2006 with Harper as prime minister.
+Key to its victory was that it made inroads into the eastern part of Canada.
+In the 2008 election, the Conservatives won a stronger minority government and then won majority government in 2011.
+However, this was of short duration and the Liberals defeated them in 2015.